 As the snow melted, we started to fill in the gaps of the hugelkultur mounds with small pieces of organic matter and compost.
 In early March we planted a spring nitrogen fixing cover crop on the mounds themselves.

-In April when we moved the chickens into their new enclosure, we built a keyhole garden for our annuals where the old coops used to be right outside the hugelkultur mound.
+In April when we moved the chickens into their new gated area, we built a keyhole garden for our annuals where the old coops used to be right outside the hugelkultur mound.

 We also took out 2 trees that didn’t survive the winter.
 We replaced them with 2 peach trees to accompany the pear and 4 apple trees already in the forest area.
 Last we added 2 hazelnut trees, gooseberry and boysenberry bushes, and a bunch of perineal flowering plants to round out the layers of the food forest.